-AnnotSV is a program designed for annotating Structural Variations (SV).
+AnnotSV is a program designed for annotating and ranking Structural Variations (SV).
 This tool compiles functionally, regulatory and clinically relevant information and aims at providing annotations useful to i) interpret SV potential pathogenicity and ii) filter out SV potential false positives.

 Different types of SV exist including deletions, duplications, insertions, inversions, translocations or rearrangements that are more complex.
 They can be either balanced or unbalanced.
 When unbalanced and resulting in a gain or loss of material, they are called Copy Number Variations (CNV).
 CNV can be described by coordinates on one chromosome, with the start and end positions of the SV (deletions, insertions, duplications).
-Complex rearrangements with breakends can arbitrary be summarized as a set of novel adjacencies, as described in the Variant Call Format Specification VCFv4.3 (Jul 2017).
+Complex rearrangements with breakends can arbitrary be summarized as a set of novel adjacencies, as described in the Variant Call Format specification VCFv4.3 (Jul 2017).

-AnnotSV takes as an input file a classical bed or VCF file describing the SV coordinates.
-The outputfile contains the overlaps of SV with relevant genomic features where the genes refer to NCBI RefSeq genes.
+AnnotSV takes as an input file a classical BED or VCF file describing the SV coordinates.
+The output file contains the overlaps of the SV with relevant genomic features where the genes refer to NCBI RefSeq genes.

 This program is well detailed in the README file.